chrisgit/chefspec-testing/README.md

 If you imbue the Chef eco system it won't be long before you are introduced to an integration test tool like ServerSpec or Inspec.

-Integration tests are good but because they exercise entire systems or sub-systems but the feedback can be slow and debugging any issues time consuming.
+Integration tests are good but because they exercise entire systems or sub-systems the feedback can be slow and debugging any issues time consuming.

 When code reviewing test suites for ServerSpec or Inspec I'd noticed a common pattern occuring; although there would be several test suites written by the developers the only variances were for slight changes in behavior.
-Typically those variances would be to include a recipe, guard a resource or sometimes just the content of a configuration file.
+Typically those variances would be to include a recipe, guard a resource or sometimes just vary the content of a configuration file.

 Wouldn't it be great if there was a unit testing framework for Chef to test behaviors and give faster feedback?